nandaiqbalh/book-store-tugas-ppb/README.md

 ### Backend
 - Clone https://github.com/nandaiqbalh/aksara-book-store
-- Dont forget to create the database for your project
+- Dont forget to create the database for your project.